Steven Clayman

 Biography

-Beyond the domain of broadcast journalism, I am interested in how interaction works in a variety of institutional environments and occupational settings ranging from medicine and law to public safety and commerce.
-More broadly still, I am interested in ordinary conversation and the organization of interaction per se – what Erving Goffman termed the interaction order – as an institution in its own right and an elementary form of human sociality.
+Beyond this domain, I am interested in how interaction works in a variety of institutional environments and occupational settings ranging from medicine and law to public safety and commerce.
+More broadly still, I am interested in conversational interaction as a topic in its own right and an elementary form of self-other relations and sociality.

 Degrees